farfanoide/yat.sh/README.md

 time.

-Yat.sh tries to solve this problem by allowing you to have different types of sessions, which we will be explain shortly.
+Yat.sh tries to solve this problem by allowing you to have different types of sessions, which we will explain shortly.

 Sessions:
 ---------
-`Sessions` are, for all intents and purposes of our project, nothing more than scripts with certain commands to startup a tmux session and set it up.
+`Sessions` are, for all intents and purposes of our project, nothing more than scripts with certain commands to create a tmux session and set it up.

 The simplest example could be something like: